Cutting carbon emissions with smaller families

 Dr Gary Robertshaw

 According to the Guardian, more than 200 million sexually active women who do not wish to become pregnant do not have access to modern contraception.
 A quarter of all births worldwide are unplanned and 42 million abortions are performed each year, half of them clandestinely, killing 68,000 women.
-The human toll of denying women the fundamental right to plan their families is extraordinarily high and also a significant source of population growth.
+The human toll of denying women the fundamental right to plan their families is extraordinarily high and also a significant source of human population growth.

 The report goes on to state that if family planning was provided to all women who wanted it, then the reduction in carbon emissions by virtue of there being less people consuming more resources, would be the equivalent to stopping all deforestation or increasing the global use of wind power by forty fold.